HERE ARE SOME FREQUENTLY ASKED QUESTIONS...

-You will stay in a newly refurbished volunteer house.
-Providing safe, clean and comfortable accommodation, comfortable bedding, excellent breakfast and dinner and housekeeping.
+You will be staying in a shared house with other volunteers on their experience just like you.
+This is shared communal living space but we will do our best to make sure you're comfortable by offering you private room upgrade or any special dietary requirements.
+The house is safe, clean and comfortable accommodation, comfortable bedding, excellent breakfast and dinner and housekeeping.
 This will be a quiet and friendly neighbourhood only 10 minutes from the main hustle and bustle of town.
 You will have 24 hour gated security, a domestic/cook (who will happily do your laundry for a small fee) and a coordinator who will ensure you settle in quickly and comfortably into your new town.
-This is a shared home where you will be staying with other volunteers and guests from across the world, so you will never be on your own in your new environment.
-The house is impeccably clean, well kept, modern and spacious.

 Important VISA & Permit Information